Cadenza Conversations

 Our symposiums have given participants an opportunity to be in conversation and develop relationships with leaders from presitigious institutions, including:

-Symposium 3: Strauss The Hero
+SEptember, 2025: Strauss The Hero

 “The Hero, Journey, and Call to Adventure”

-Symposium 2: Shostakovich & Stalin
+March, 2025: Shostakovich & Stalin

 “Artistic Integrity in the Shadow of Power”

-We continued our series in March, 2025 with the music of Dmitri Shostakovich, who is explicitly connected to the story of Russia, its people, culture, and dynamic history.
+We continued our series with the music of Dmitri Shostakovich, who is explicitly connected to the story of Russia, its people, culture, and dynamic history.
 His music expresses the deepest of tragedy and suffering, and the peaks of triumph.
 It is visual and emotional.
 It is divisive amongst the community.

 We examined select symphonies and quartets as pieces in the context of totalitarianism, war and struggle, Russian history, and the revolution, arriving at a better understanding of how this history and these historic experiences shape our own lives and community today.

-Symposium 1: Mahler’s 2nd Symphony
+August, 2024: Mahler’s 2nd Symphony

 “I Shall Die So As To Live”, our first Cadenza Conversation took place in the late summer of 2024, and was an unforgettable exploration into the musical, philosophical, and spiritual dimensions of this grand symphony.
 Together - adults and students - we dissected the symphony’s profound themes: from the hero's journey, life and death, religious expressions like The Last Judgment and Resurrection, to the relevance of religious liberty in modern life.